Medusas71/Sailing-In-Space/README.md

 The purpose of this website is for the band to promote gigs, their music and merchandise to their fans.

-The final project was published on DATE and submitted on DATE.
+The final project was submitted early November 2021.

 [Back to Table of Contents](#table-of-contents)